eastlakechurch/pco_plugin/README.txt

 Yes!
 The plugin includes a full Styles tab with options for colors, font size, font family, border strength, image corner styling, and custom CSS.

 == Changelog ==

+= 1.3.10 =
+* Fixed bug where invalid license was showing after refresh or settings save.

 = 1.3.2 =
 * Refactored sermons structure to follow modular design